Assem Abu Hatab

 - Research Fellow, Economic Research Forum (ERF) External link, opens in new window.

-Previously, Assem worked an associate professor and lecturer at the Department of Economics, Swedish University of Agricultural Sciences (SLU); a coordinator of global development at SLU Global, SLU; a senior researcher at the Centre for Middle East Studies of Lund University; a postdoctoral fellow at Watson Institute for International Studies, Brown University, the United States; a postdoctoral researcher at the Department of Economics, SLU; a lecturer and researchers at the College of Economics & Management, Northwest A&F University (China); and an assistant researcher and lecturer at Suez Canal University (Egypt).
+Previously, Assem has held various positions, including Coordinator of Global Development Projects at the Faculty of the Natural Resources and Agricultural Science in the Swedish University of Agricultural Sciences (SLU), Senior Researcher at the Centre for Middle East Studies of Lund University, Postdoctoral Fellow at the Watson Institute for International Studies, Brown University (USA), Postdoctoral Researcher at the Department of Economics, SLU, Lecturer at the College of Economics & Management, Northwest A&F University (China), and Assistant Researcher and Lecturer at Suez Canal University (Egypt).